Geeks in Phoenix

 The main screen for File History

 To use File History, you will need to either have an external drive or network folder to save the files.
 By default, File History will back up your folders (documents, photos, videos, etc.), but you can add additional folders to its configuration.
-Now configuring File History inside of Windows 10 can be a little confusing, as there are two (2) different places to change the settings, Settings and Control Panel.
+Configuring File History inside Windows 10 can be a little confusing, as there are two (2) different places to change the settings, Settings and Control Panel.

 How to open File History in Settings